slbailey/Retrovue/docs/domain/ScheduleDay.md

 ## Naming rules

-The canonical name for this concept in code and documentation is BroadcastScheduleDay.
+The canonical name for this concept in code and documentation is ScheduleDay.

 Schedule days are resolved from plans.
 They define "what will air when" for a specific channel and date, but do not execute scheduling.

 ## Operator workflows

-**Generate Schedule Days**: ScheduleService automatically generates BroadcastScheduleDay records derived from active SchedulePlans using Zones (time windows) and Patterns (ordered Program lists) for a given channel and date.
+**Generate Schedule Days**: ScheduleService automatically generates ScheduleDay records derived from active SchedulePlans using Zones (time windows) and Patterns (ordered Program lists) for a given channel and date.
 If multiple plans are active, priority resolves overlapping Zones.
 Schedule days are materialized 3–4 days in advance and frozen after generation.
 Operators don't manually create schedule days in normal operation.

-**Preview Schedule**: Use preview/dry-run features to see how a plan will resolve into a BroadcastScheduleDay before it's generated.
+**Preview Schedule**: Use preview/dry-run features to see how a plan will resolve into a ScheduleDay before it's generated.

 **Manual Override (Post-Generation)**: Manually override a frozen schedule day post-generation for special events, breaking news, or one-off programming changes.
-This creates a new BroadcastScheduleDay with `is_manual_override=true`.
+This creates a new ScheduleDay with `is_manual_override=true`.
 Manual overrides are permitted even after the schedule day has been frozen.

 **Force Regenerate Schedule**: Force regeneration of a schedule day from its plan(s) (useful after plan updates).
 This recreates the schedule day with updated content selections, times, and playback instructions based on the current plan state.
 The day must be unlocked for regeneration.